Political economy: Approaches

-Political economy most commonly refers to interdisciplinary studies drawing upon economics, sociology and political science in explaining how political institutions, the political environment, and the economic system—capitalist, socialist, communist, or mixed—influence each other.
+Political economy most commonly refers to interdisciplinary studies drawing upon economics, sociology and political science in explaining how political institutions, the political environment, and the economic system – capitalist, socialist, communist, or mixed – influence each other.
 The Journal of Economic Literature classification codes associate political economy with three sub-areas: (1) the role of government and/or class and power relationships in resource allocation for each type of economic system; (2) international political economy, which studies the economic impacts of international relations; and (3) economic models of political or exploitative class processes.
-Within political science, a general distinction is made between international political economy typically examined by scholars of international relations and comparative political economy, which is primarily studied by scholars of comparative politics.
+Within political science, a general distinction is made between international political economy typically examined by scholars of international relations and comparative political economy, which scholars of comparative politics primarily study.

 Social choice theory studies how utilities of individuals combine across society, also called the social welfare function, depending on political structure.
 Public choice theory is a microfoundations theory closely intertwined with political economy.

-Both approaches model voters, politicians and bureaucrats as behaving in mainly self-interested ways.
-Economists and political scientists often associate political economy with approaches using rational-choice assumptions, especially in game theory and in examining phenomena beyond economics' standard remit, such as government failure and complex decision making in which context the term "positive political economy" is common.
+Both approaches model voters, politicians, and bureaucrats as behaving in mainly self-interested ways.
+Economists and political scientists often associate political economy with approaches that use rational-choice assumptions, especially in game theory and in examining phenomena beyond economics' standard remit, such as government failure and complex decision making in which context the term "positive political economy" is common.
 Other "traditional" topics include analysis of such public policy issues as economic regulation, monopoly, rent-seeking, market protection, institutional corruption and distributional politics.
 Empirical analysis includes the influence of elections on the choice of economic policy, determinants and forecasting models of electoral outcomes, the political business cycles, central-bank independence and the politics of excessive deficits.
 An interesting example would be the publication in 1954 of the first manual of Political Economy in the Soviet Union, edited by Lev Gatovsky, which mixed the classic theoretical approach of the time with the soviet political discourse.